How to concatenate two/multiple columns of Pandas DataFrame? You can use various methods, including the +

 operator and several Pandas functions.
 This operation is often performed in data manipulation and analysis to merge or combine information from two different columns into a single column.

 In this article, I will cover the most used ways in my real-time projects to concatenate two or multiple columns of string/text type.
-While concat based on your need, you may be required to add a separator hence, I will explain examples with the separator as well.
+While concat based on your need, you may be required to add a separator; hence, I will explain examples with the separator as well.

-1. Quick Examples of Pandas Concatenate Two Columns of DataFrame
+Quick Examples of Concatenate Two Columns

 # Example 1: Using + operator to combine two columns